Carbon: Characteristics

 Carbon in its solid state exists in several allotropes, including graphite, a soft, black, and slippery material, and diamond, the hardest naturally occurring substance.
 This variation in physical properties arises from differences in atomic arrangement: graphite consists of layers of hexagonally arranged carbon atoms, while diamond features a rigid three-dimensional lattice.

 Chemically, carbon is notable for its ability to form stable chemical bonds with many elements, particularly with other carbon atoms, and is capable of forming multiple stable covalent bonds with suitable multivalent atoms.
 Carbon is a component element in the large majority of all chemical compounds, with about two hundred million examples having been described in the published chemical literature.
 Carbon also has the highest sublimation point of all elements.
 At atmospheric pressure it has no melting point, as its triple point is at 10.8 ± 0.2 MPa and 4600 ± 300 K, so it sublimes at about 3900 K.

 Compared to its well-known solid allotropes, the liquid and gaseous phases of carbon are far less studied.
-In the vapor phase, some of the carbon is in the form of highly reactive diatomic carbon dicarbon (C2).
+In the vapor phase, some of the carbon is in the form of highly reactive diatomic carbon (also known as dicarbon, with a chemical formula of C2).
 When excited, this gas glows green.
 The liquid phase of carbon is a dark, mobile, and reflective liquid that can only exist above 4000 K and under pressures exceeding 100 atmospheres.

 Carbon is the sixth element, with a ground-state electron configuration of 1s^{2}2s^{2}2p^{2}, of which the four outer electrons are valence electrons.
 Its first four ionisation energies, 1086.5, 2352.6, 4620.5 and 6222.7 kJ/mol, are much higher than those of the heavier group-14 elements.
 The electronegativity of carbon is 2.5, significantly higher than the heavier group-14 elements (1.8–1.9), but close to most of the nearby nonmetals, as well as some of the second- and third-row transition metals.
 Carbon's covalent radii are normally taken as 77.2 pm (C−C), 66.7 pm (C=C) and 60.3 pm (C≡C), although these may vary depending on coordination number and what the carbon is bonded to.
 In general, covalent radius decreases with lower coordination number and higher bond order.